Introduction to HWC

 You need to understand Hive Warehouse Connector (HWC) to query Apache Hive tables from Apache Spark.
 Examples of supported APIs, such as Spark SQL, show some operations you can perform, including how to write to a Hive ACID table or write a DataFrame from Spark.

-You do not need HWC to read or write Hive external tables, but you might want to use HWC to purge external table files.
-You can read Hive external tables in ORC or Parquet formats.
-You can write Hive external tables in ORC format only.
+You do not need HWC to read or write Hive external tables.
+You can use native Spark SQL.
+You might want to use HWC to purge external table files.
+From Spark, using HWC you can read Hive external tables in ORC or Parquet formats.
+From Spark, using HWC you can write Hive external tables in ORC format only.

 Creating an external table stores only the metadata in HMS.
 If you use HWC to create the external table, HMS keeps track of the location of table names and columns.
 Dropping an external table deletes the metadata from HMS.
 You can set an option to also drop the actual data in files, or not, from the file system.